greymd/teip/README.md

 <!-- ins.x86_64_end -->

 However, you may get a warning because this installer is not signed.
-Please verify the hash value with `Get-FileHash` for secure installation.
+Please verify the hash value with `Get-FileHash <FileName> -Algorithm SHA256` for secure installation.

 <!-- ins.x86_64_sha256 -->SHA256: DUMMY